-Section 5 of the guide (to be issued separately) provides supporting information and practical examples to assist smaller authorities to manage their governance and financial affairs and is not mandatory.
+Section 5 of the guide provides supporting information and practical examples to assist smaller authorities to manage their governance and financial affairs and is not mandatory.

-The guide is intended as a working tool for smaller authorities, providing not only the common 'rules' for completing an annual return for use by responsible finance officers, but also as a reference work for auditors, both internal and external, members, other officers and the public to aid understanding of the annual return and the reporting on the smaller authority's governance and finances within it.
+The guide is intended as a working tool for smaller authorities, providing not only the common 'rules' for completing an Annual Governance and Accountability Return for use by responsible financial officers, but also as a reference work for auditors, both internal and external, members, other officers and the public to aid understanding of the Annual Governance and Accountability Return and the reporting on the smaller authority's governance and finances within it.